nickjfrench/ms-automation-graph-nestjs/README.md

-# Learning Microsoft Automation with MS Graph APIs - NestJS Backend
+# Learn Microsoft Automation with MS Graph APIs and NestJS Backend

+This repo hopes to provide an almost boilerplate setup for NestJS with access to Microsoft Graph APIs.
+I've also provided a write-up on how I developed this project, but this is not a tutorial.
+All I hope to provide is something that gets you off the ground and teaches you something along the way.

-## 📖 Description
+## 📖 Why I Developed This Project

-Microsoft Teams is kind of terrible, but like many employees, I'm stuck in a Microsoft world.
-I would love to automate some annoying steps I often have to repeat a lot.
-I also want to learn NestJS in a practical way, so why not learn both at the same time.
+I would love to automate some annoying steps I often have to repeat a lot within the Microsoft (MS) suite (Teams, SharePoint, etc.), but I've found their no-code solutions lacking, so I thought lets just access Microsoft Graph APIs in code.
+I also want to learn NestJS in a practical way, so I thought why not learn both at the same time.

-This repo is to document my learning in developing a backend API that can authenticate with a Azure tenant, and automate the creation and modification of Microsoft Teams channels/teams, SharePoint, and Microsoft Lists (aka SharePoint Lists).

-During this project, I found the online material for NestJS with Microsoft OAuth2.0 Flow to be quite confusing.
+To access MS Graph APIs you need an access token, either application provided or user delegated.
+To utilize the existing user access controls on Azure and ensuring a user is not performing something they wouldn't normally be able to do, I needed user delegated.

+I found the learning material to gain authorization on NestJS with MS to be quite lacking.
+Most materials focused on using gaining authentication integration for user login to access app resources, similar to the options seen on many websites to Sign in with Microsoft.
+However, I need to gain user authorization to access MS Graph APIs on their behalf.

-If you'd like to see how I did it, scroll to the How I Did It section of this Readme.
+If you'd like to see my write-up on how I implemented this project, and hopefully learn something along the way, see the How I Did It section of this Readme.

+### ❗ Disclaimer

-**Disclaimer**: I'm no expert or authority on these technologies, what I've done is just what I've learnt along the way and is definitely not production-safe.
-All I hope is that it gets you off the ground.
+I am not an expert or authority on these topics, what I've done is just what I've learnt along the way.
+This repo is not production-grade nor secure.
+All I aim to provide is something that gets you off the ground and teaches you something along the way.

-### ⭐ Goals

-What I hope to achieve with this project:

-#### 📝 Basic Features

-- [ ] Authenticate with Azure, using the users session (and their permissions).
-- [ ] Get list of all teams user is a member of.
-- [ ] Create a team.
-- [ ] Create a private channel within above team.
-- [ ] Access SharePoint site within the private channel.
-- [ ] Create a SharePoint List within site.
-- [ ] Populate with some rows.
-- [ ] Upload a few documents to the SharePoint site.
-- [ ] Pin SharePoint List to channel tab.

-#### 🗂️ Full Automation

-To take it a step further, I would like to use pre-defined templates to structure the Teams, Channels, and Lists.

-- [ ] Data structure for template different projects.
-(Probably just JSON hard coded for now.
-Look at Docker Compose files for ideas.)
-- [ ] Provide a name and create team, if it doesn't exist already.
-- [ ] From project options, create a channel.
-- [ ] Based on project selected, create SharePoint Lists with columns and formatting defined in template.
-- [ ] Based on project selected, create SharePoint List example rows.
-- [ ] Based on project selected, populate SharePoint site with folder structures and files.
-- [ ] Based on project selected, pin relevant tabs to Teams channel.

 ## 🛠️ Setup Instructions

 ### 🔧 Installation

+Install NodeJS, Yarn, and NestJS CLI.

+Then install the package dependencies with:

 ```bash
 yarn install